-You could spend your entire Halong Bay trip enjoying the view from your boat, but there is a whole lot more to the region than just that.
+You could spend your entire Halong Bay cruise enjoying the view from your boat, but there is a whole lot more to the region than just that.
 One major tourist attraction in the area is the multitude of caves in the region.
 Almost every boat tour will visit at least one or two of the most popular caves.

 Another attraction is islands in the region.
 Most tours will stop at at least one island.
 The largest and most populated island is Cat Ba Island.

 For those feeling adventurous there is Halong Bay kayaking.
 This is a great way to really get out and explore the karst islands up close and personal.